mkaminsky11/osx-css/README.md

 # osx-css
-An OSX-style window in CSS
+An OSX-style window in CSS.